Greg Norman Biography

 Norman began competing on the PGA TOUR full-time in 1983 and became one of the most dominant players in the world in the 1980s and ’90s.
 In his prime, Norman’s practice sessions were notoriously grueling and he had a reputation as one of the hardest workers on TOUR.
 This renowned work ethic combined with his natural ability propelled him to become the top-ranked golfer in the world, a status he held for over six years.
 He is a five-time recipient of the Byron Nelson Award, a three-time Vardon Trophy winner, three-time Arnold Palmer Award winner, the 1995 PGA TOUR Player of the Year, and is the first player in TOUR history to surpass $10 million in career earnings.

 Throughout his life, Norman’s philanthropic efforts have quietly raised millions of dollars for charities, including CureSearch for Children’s Cancer, which for over two decades has been the primary benefactor of Norman’s PGA TOUR sanctioned event, the QBE Shootout.

 Greg lives in Hobe Sound, Florida, with his wife Kirsten.
-He has two grown children, Morgan and Greg Jr., and two grandchildren, Harrison and Hendrix.
+He has two grown children, Morgan and Greg Jr., and three grandchildren, Harrison, Hendrix and Poppy.